The Psychology of Color in Marketing and Branding

 Thoroughly test possible options and you’ll find the most “selling” combination.

-Depending on the type of your ad campaign, consider using colors which are outside the main color palette of your brand and corporate colors.
+For external sites and ad campaigns on third-party platforms, consider using colors which are outside the main color palette of your brand and corporate colors.
 The color scheme of your ads should be well coordinated with the webpage where these ads are placed.
 Otherwise, you risk reducing the effectiveness of your ads.

 The website where your ads will be placed most likely will be different from you landing page.
 Therefore, the ads may compete with many other page elements that you can’t control.
 In this case, be sure to keep in touch directly with the publisher and choose the color combinations that will work efficiently.